Zimbabwelsh/AscRtainShiny/app/under_the_hood.md

 #> [1] 0.012493
 ```

-From our simulated population, what is the observed assocation between A and Y in the sampled subset?
+From our simulated population, what is the observed association between *A* and *Y* in the sampled subset?
 ```{r}
 summary(glm(Y~A, family="binomial", subset=S==1))$coef[2,1] %>% exp
 #> [1] 0.1264771